g-now-zero/server-projects/Win2019ServADDS/README.md

 ### 4. Name the server and install Active Directory using PowerShell.
 Once the server is named, install Active Directory using PowerShell:

    I. Here is the following Powershell script.
-Things to note are editing DomainName and DomainNetbiosName are names I gave.
+Things to note are editing DomainName and DomainNetbiosName as the values are names I have given.

   ```powershell